 Sedation dentistry brings relaxation back to the dental office, making it the perfect option for those with anxiety.

 Say Goodbye to Dental Anxiety Forever

 Does ‘no longer’ fearing the dentist seem like a far-fetched fantasy to you?
 It shouldn’t!
-Many patients in the Northern Virginia community have overcome their fears when visiting our oral surgery specialist, Dr. M. Timothy Gocke.
+Many patients have overcome their fears when visiting our oral surgery specialist, Dr. M. Timothy Gocke.